Last updated: August 2, 2026 · By QuickResumeAI Editorial Team

 Common ATS Keywords for a Resume for Customer Service

 Support ATS platforms (Workday, Greenhouse, iCIMS, Taleo) weight CRM, channel, and metric keywords more heavily than vague communication phrasing.
-The terms below appear in the majority of customer service postings in the United States.
-If your resume for customer service is missing four or more of these, your application is likely getting filtered out before a recruiter ever reads it.
+An ATS-safe customer service resume uses a single-column layout, standard section headers (Summary, Skills, Experience, Education), and standard fonts like Calibri or Arial at 10 to 12 point.
+The U.S. Bureau of Labor Statistics tracks customer service representatives as one of the largest occupations in the country, so if your resume for customer service is missing four or more of the terms below, your application is likely getting filtered out before a recruiter ever reads it.

 - CRM platforms (Zendesk, Salesforce Service Cloud, Intercom, Freshdesk, HubSpot Service Hub, ServiceNow)